wibo-pipping/udacity_data_scientist_capstone/README.md

 To start the webapp on your local machine first make sure the requirements are installed by running: `pip install -r requirements.txt`

 Then from the root folder of the directory run:
-`python run.py`
+`python app/main.py`

 ### DockerFile to add:
-entrypoint command: uvicorn app.main:app --host 0.0.0.0 --port 5000
+entrypoint command: app/main.py

 <details><summary>Project rubric</summary>